Lake Ōmāpere

 Lake Ōmāpere is the largest lake in the Northland Region of New Zealand.
 It is located to the North of Kaikohe.

 The lake sits within the Kaikohe-Bay of Islands volcanic field.
 The lake was formed when an ancient lava flow blocked a valley, forming the northern shoreline.
-It is five kilometres in length and covers 12.3 km², however it is only 2.6 metres deep (and as low as 1.5 m during summer).
+It is five kilometres in length and covers 12.3 km2, however it is only 2.6 metres deep (and as low as 1.5 m during summer).
 The lake has few inflow streams, mostly in the southern part of the lake.
 The Utakura River (south-western margin) is the main outflow which goes to the Hokianga Harbour.
 The lake catchment is predominantly pasture, with a few areas of native scrub and mature bush.

 Culture and history

 Lake Ōmāpere is of great cultural and environmental value to Māori tangata whenua.

-In May 1845 the Battle of Puketutu, an engagement of the Flagstaff War, occurred at the pā of Hone Heke at Puketutu, on the shores of Lake Ōmāpere.
+In May 1845 the Battle of Puketutu, an engagement of the Flagstaff War, occurred at the pā of Hōne Heke at Puketutu, on the shores of Lake Ōmāpere.

 The lake level was lowered between 1903 and 1929, but by 1947 silting had restored much of its level.